-@WebSocketClose
+@OnClose

 public void onClose(Session session){

-int drawingId = sessionToId.remove(session);

 DataProvider.removeWebSocket(drawingId, session);

 }

 That's it.
 Let's try to run the application to confirm everything works.
 Once the browser comes up, open another browser window at the same URI like in the last exercise.
 Add a new drawing, open it in both windows and start drawing in one of the windows to see if the same is drawn in the other one.
 You can try hitting the Back button to get back to the list of drawings and click on the drawing again to see that when opening the drawing again, all the existing shapes will get drawn (thanks to the code in DataProvider.addWebSocket() method).
 Try switching between the browser windows (draw in one, then the other), change the shapes and colors.